ankitskvmdam/anu/README.md

 > This project is not completed.

 Anu, a machine learning (ML) model to predict protein-protien interaction.
-Anu is a framework to test and benchmark ML models for prediction protein-protein interactiosn.
+Anu is a framework to test and benchmark ML models for prediction protein-protein interactions.
 It automates data retrieval, feature engineering and model evaluation.

 ## Getting Started